-Cause: There are no internal control procedure in place to require reviews of unapplied credits on a regular basis.
+Cause: There are no internal control procedures in place to require reviews of unapplied credits on a regular basis.

-Effect: Because the unapplied credits were not reviewed on a regular basis, this allowed for ACH loan payments that were redirected to unapplied credits to not be applied to the loan balance for up to six months.
+Effect: Because the unapplied credits were not reviewed on a regular basis, this allowed for ACH loan payments that were redirected to unapplied credits to not be applied to the loan balance.